Through thick and thin, pizza delivers

 “Switching to all-takeout, I kept most of my staff as delivery drivers, phone people, salad preppers, runners taking food out to cars,” he said.

-Phil Solorzano, who runs Solorzano’s Pizzerias in North Port, Gulf Gate, Longboat Key and, soon, Anna Maria Island, got a bump from COVID-inspired creativity.
+Phil Solorzano, who runs Solorzano’s Pizzerias in North Port, Gulf Gate, Longboat Key and, soon, Anna Maria Island, got a bump from COVID-19-inspired creativity.

 “The pandemic actually helped us,” he said.
 “Our main hustle is takeout and delivery, 85% every day, and it doubled.”